Alhambra RV Park Frequently asked questions and answers

-Our season is relatively short due to weather.
+Our season is relatively short due to elevation and weather.
 We are open for camping about 6 months out of the year.
 All our costs and expenses have to recouped in that short period for the entire year.
 We do our best to keep the rate as affordable as possible.
 Because we are a small park and due to our location, the vast majority of our customers tend to arrive for a weekend stay.
-In an effort to keep the park accessible to all, our standard sites are available at a low daily rate.
+In an effort to keep the park accessible to all, our standard sites are available at a low daily rate starting at $25.00.
 Please see our map for more information.

 Are campfires allowed?
 Can I cut wood from the trees in the park?

 Generally campfires are allowed within the provided fire rings.
 Lodge pole fire wood bundles (double the size of a normal bundle) are availalbe for $7.50.
 Let us know at check- in what you'll need.
 You are welcome to burn any branches that have fallen, but please do not cut or remove any wood from the trees in the park.
 Any wood brought into the park needs to cut to proper size and cannot be left at your campsite when you check out.
 Current campfire restrictions can be found here.